monktastic/no-more-contempt/quotes.md

 > *We judge ourselves by our intentions and others by their behavior* — Stephen Covey (paraphrasing the [Fundamental Attribution Error](https://en.wikipedia.org/wiki/Fundamental_attribution_error))

+> *Wisdom without compassion is ruthlessness, compassion without wisdom is folly.*

 ---

 ### Psychedelics